yinrong/node-sqlx/README.md

 const InterfaceOne = {

-  // all methods are optional
+  // All methods are optional
+  // Do NOT change definition of any method

   initialize: function(callback) {
     // 1. 'initialize' is called whenever client.define is called